DataBooth/tech_blog/decorators/arg_from_file.md

 This approach allows you to keep your written content (like articles or notes) in separate files, making it easier to write and edit without mixing it with your code.

-### Motivation and Benefits:
+### Motivation and Benefits

 1. Separation of Concerns:
-   - Keeping SQL queries and Markdown content in separate files allows for better organization and maintainability of your code.
+   - Keeping SQL queries and Markdown content in separate files allows for better organisation and maintainability of your code.
    - It's easier to version control and manage changes to your queries and content when they're in dedicated files.

 2. Reusability: